E. H. Shepard: Early life and career

 Eventually Shepard came to resent "that silly old bear" as he felt that the Pooh illustrations overshadowed his other work.

 Shepard modelled Pooh not on the toy owned by Milne's son Christopher Robin but on "Growler", a stuffed bear owned by his own son.
 (Growler no longer exists, having been given to his granddaughter Minnie Hunt and subsequently destroyed by a neighbour's dog.)
 His Pooh work is so famous that 300 of his preliminary sketches were exhibited at the Victoria and Albert Museum in 1969, when he was 90 years old.

 A Shepard painting of Winnie the Pooh, believed to have been painted in the 1930s for a Bristol teashop, is his only known oil painting of the famous teddy bear.
 It was purchased at an auction for $243,000 in London late in 2000.
 The painting is displayed in the Pavilion Gallery at Assiniboine Park in Winnipeg, Manitoba, Canada, the city after which Winnie is named.

 Shepard wrote two autobiographies: Drawn from Memory (1957) and Drawn From Life (1961).

 In 1972, Shepard gave his personal collection of papers and illustrations to the University of Surrey.
 These now form the E.H.
 Shepard Archive.

 Shepard was made an Officer of the Order of the British Empire in the 1972 Birthday Honours.

 Personal life

 Shepard lived at Melina Place in St John's Wood and from 1955 in Lodsworth, West Sussex.
 He and Florence had two children, Graham (born 1907) and Mary (born 1909), who both became illustrators.
 Lt.
 Graham Shepard died when his ship HMS Polyanthus was sunk by German submarine U-952 in September 1943.
 Mary married E.V.
 Knox, the editor of Punch, and became known as the illustrator of the Mary Poppins series of children's books.
 Florence Shepard died in 1927.
 In November 1943 Shepard married Norah Carroll, a nurse at St Mary's Hospital, Paddington.
 They remained married until his death on 24 March 1976.
-In 1966, he called the short film Winnie the Pooh and the Honey Tree a travesty.
+In 1966, he called the Disney Animation short film Winnie the Pooh and the Honey Tree a travesty.